chef/chef-web-docs/chef_master/source/integrate_delivery_smtp.rst

 =====================================================
 A user may unsubscribe from notifications at any time.

 #.
-Navigate to a project in Chef Automate.
+Navigate to a project in Workflow.
 #.
 Click the **Watch Project** button.
 #.
 From the dropdown, de-select the categories of events for which notifications should no longer be sent.
 De-select all categories to stop receiving all notifications.